 Paranoia went up a notch when Soviets got the early lead in the Space Race.
 Sputnik I was just an 184-pound ball, but Sputnik II sent a stray dog named Laika into space, and it required putting a six-ton rocket into orbit to launch the satellites.
 The strength of Soviet rockets/missiles threatened the U.S., not dogs in space.
 Ike wasn’t privately concerned with Sputnik and actually appreciated the fact that it established a free fly-zone precedent in space that could even apply to the U-2 flyovers.

-Early pioneers included Jack Kilby at Texas Instruments, who developed a germanium (Ge) chip shortly before Robert Noyce’s superior silicon (Si) version.
-Noyce, the “mayor of Silicon Valley,” was the link between Fairchild and its direct descendant, Intel, whose engineers developed single-chip microprocessors (e.g. 4004) that truly kicked off the digital age.
+Early pioneers included Jack Kilby at Texas Instruments, who developed an integrated germanium (Ge) chip shortly before Robert Noyce’s superior silicon (Si) version.
+Science-fiction writer Isaac Asimov called Kilby’s idea of using the same material to integrate a smaller transistor chip instead of using component parts “the most important moment since man emerged as a life form,” though he wasn’t around to see today’s machine learning model transformers crucial for generative artificial intelligence.
+Noyce, the “mayor of Silicon Valley,” was the link between Fairchild and its direct descendant, Intel, whose engineers developed single-chip microprocessors (e.g., 4004) that truly kicked off the digital age.
 Intel co-founder Gordon Moore predicted the number of transistors that could be placed on a single (dense) integrated circuit would double every year.
-Today, the updated Moore’s Law predicts that every 18 months computers will either double in power for the same cost or halve in cost for the same power.
-Intel epitomized the creative, hard-working, egalitarian culture that contrasted Silicon Valley with stuffier, old school companies.
+Today, the updated Moore’s Law predicts that every 18 months computers will either double in power for the same cost or halve in cost for the same power, though heat dissipation problems might finally bend Moore’s curve.
+Soon the giga– and tera– prefixes before byte will give way to peta– and exa-.
+Intel epitomized the creative, hard-working, egalitarian culture that contrasted Silicon Valley with stuffier, old-school companies.
 They encouraged employees to innovate and bounce ideas off management, regardless of their place in the chain-of-command.

 Intel, Texas Instruments, and IBM laid the groundwork that made early personal computers like the Apple II (1977) and IBM 5150 (1981) possible.
 IBM was an older firm that profited from government contracts during the arms race.
 They built navigation systems for the Atlas and Titan missiles and reinvested those profits on the 360 Series (1964), the first mainframe computers to incorporate integrated circuitry.
 After public funding seeded the information technology plant, private venture capital took over from there, targeting a market far bigger than any government: us.
 The key to mainstream personal computers and smartphones was the graphical user interface (GUI) that Apple and Microsoft heisted from Xerox PARC to make their operating systems more user-friendly.